 “We are at the beginning of the robotic era in construction” says Joseph Sarafian of Form Found Design

 Form Found Design is an LA-based studio that uses industrial robots to cast previously impossible concrete structures.
-Sarafian’s work has been featured in Time Magazine, Business Insider, Designboom, Dezeen, and in multiple conference journals.
+Sarafian’s work has been featured in Time Magazine, Business Insider, Designboom, Dezeen, and multiple conference journals.
 Along with partner Ron Culver, Form Found Design has completed the MARS Pavilion in Palm Springs.

 Hamid Hassanzadeh: How did your architecture career start?